RedParrotBerkeley/presidential_debate_app/README.md

 >   - This script ensures that `OpenAPI__process_sources.py` runs first to completion before starting `debate_bot.py`.
 > - `Dockerfile`
 >   - Added to provide a containerized environment for the app, allowing it to be run locally via Docker.
+> - `.gitattributes`  Enforce Unix-style line endings for all shell scripts in the repository
 >
 > **Purpose:**
 >